 Q: John – I have a lactose problem, but I still want the probiotic help that comes in a good natural yogurt.
 Is there a soy yogurt that has similar probiotic benefit or do I have to stick with the real stuff?

 A: Alisa – The short answer is yes, there are several non-dairy yogurts available that will offer probiotic benefits equivalent to dairy-based yogurt.
 In fact, for those who are lactose intolerant the non-dairy yogurts may have more noticeable benefits since you won’t be contending with lactose maldigestion symptoms from the yogurt too.
-I have included some recommended products below and will also go into a bit more detail on this topic and address what a “natural yogurt” could be.
+I have included some soy yogurt options below and will also go into a bit more detail on this topic and address what a “natural yogurt” could be.

 L. bulgaricus is commonly used as a starter for yogurts, both dairy and non-dairy, so it is fairly easy to find.
 Also, based on the studies I read, it looks like you will get the same benefits from this probiotic no matter the medium (whether in a cow’s milk yogurt or a soy yogurt).
 The benefits of probiotics are created in the process of fermentation, so the medium is not necessarily what is important.
 This is why Kimchi, a fermented vegetable Korean dish, has been used for centuries as a tummy-tamer at meals.
 What is important is the level of live active cultures in the finished product (those not destroyed in the production of the yogurt), and how well it is stored to avoid destruction of these cultures before they are able to reach your gut (chilled mediums are usually best for both supplements and foods).